apache/manifoldcf/dist-license/README.txt

    issue a "java -version" command from your shell and verify that the Java version is 1.5 or greater.

-2. In your shell, change to the single-process example directory, "dist/example".
+2. In your shell, change to the single-process example directory, "example".

 3. In your shell, type "java -jar start.jar" to start ManifoldCF.